AqwamCreates/DataPredict/docs/API/Models/TabularExpectedStateActionRewardStateAction.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-TabularExpectedStateActionRewardStateAction.new(epsilon: number, lambda: number, discountFactor: number): ModelObject
+TabularExpectedStateActionRewardStateAction.new(learningRate: number, discountFactor: number, epsilon: number, EligibilityTrace: EligibilityTraceObject): ModelObject
 ```

 #### Parameters:

+* learningRate: The speed at which the model learns.
+Recommended that the value is set between 0 to 1.
+[Default: 0.1]

+* discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
+The value must be set between 0 and 1.
+[Default: 0.95]

 * epsilon: Controls the balance between exploration and exploitation for calculating expected Q-values.
 The value must be set between 0 and 1.
 The value 0 focuses on exploitation only and 1 focuses on exploration only.
 [Default: 0.5]

-* lambda: At 0, the model acts like the Temporal Difference algorithm.
-At 1, the model acts as Monte Carlo algorithm.
-Between 0 and 1, the model acts as both.
-[Default: 0]

-* discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
-The value must be set between 0 and 1.
-[Default: 0.95]
+* EligibilityTrace: The eligibility trace object to keep track of credit assignments of state-action pairs.

 #### Returns: